Slacklining for Beginners

-Slacklining looks easy, but trust us, even the basics such as walking from one end of the line to the other can take a lot of practice and patience.
+Slacklining looks easy, but even the basics such as walking from one end of the line to the other can take a lot of practice and patience.

 Video and Images are courtesy of Slackline Industries

 Setup your line at a fairly low level to begin with, around knee height will be fine.

 Ensure that your ratchet is properly locked and that the loose tail of the line is tied securely to the anchor point as a backup.
 If possible, it can be a good idea to use a training line as well, this is a secondary line attached above head height so that you can use your hands to help you maintain balance as you are learning the correct posture.

 Beginner slackers always ask us if it’s better to use shoes or to go barefoot.

 This is really a case of personal preference, by going barefoot you can feel the movements of the line better but shoes can protect you from cutting or scratching the skin of your feet on the line.
 Try both options and see which you prefer.